stylify/web/content/docs/integrations/nette.md

 Integration example for the Nette framework can be found in <a href="https://github.com/stylify/integrations-examples/tree/master/nette" target="_blank" rel="noopener">integrations examples repository</a>.
 </template></note>

-## How to integrate the Stylify into the Nette Framework
+## How to integrate the Stylify CSS into the Nette Framework

 In the example bellow we will use the Bundler package on its own.